timabell/timwise.co.uk/_posts/2020-07-09-approaches-to-refactoring-and-technical-debt.md

 This book is heavily geared towards unpicking the difficulties in getting untested code under test in object-oriented static typed languages such as Java, C# and C++, and modifying it safely.

+It is a detailed and thorough treatment of all the tactics available to bring untested object-oriented code under test, specifically sprawling and smelly classes and methods.
+It won't help you with larger scale problems such as poor structuring of microservice architecture, message bus systems etc.

+This [article summarizing the Feathers' Legacy Code book](https://understandlegacycode.com/blog/key-points-of-working-effectively-with-legacy-code/) has some of the tactics detailed and gives a good flavour of the book so you can decide whether to dive deeper.

 ### Named techniques and related libraries

 * [Characterization testing](https://michaelfeathers.silvrback.com/characterization-testing) is the idea of creating tests to probe and demonstrate the existing behaviour of previously untested code.
 	* Related to this is "approval tests" which allow you to easily incorporate snapshots of output (json, xml, logs etc) into your tests in order to capture existing behaviour and be able to spot any variations that pop up during refactoring.
 	* [ApprovalTests.net](https://github.com/approvals/ApprovalTests.Net) is a dotnet library for implementing approval tests.
 * Introducing [seams](http://wiki.c2.com/?SoftwareSeam) into software can be a useful technique for breaking down untestable monoliths into testable chunks on the way to better code.
-* [Mutation testing (wikipedia)](https://en.wikipedia.org/wiki/Mutation_testing) (more info on [mutation testing at csharp academy](http://csharp.academy/mutation-testing/)) is a useful way of checking how good your test coverage really is.
+* [Mutation testing (wikipedia)](https://en.wikipedia.org/wiki/Mutation_testing) (more info on [mutation testing at csharp academy](http://csharp.academy/mutation-testing/)) is a useful way of checking how good your test-coverage really is.
 It is the idea of making (almost) random changes to the code under test to see what whether your tests spot the change in behaviour.
 	* For dotnet this can be done with [Stryker.net](https://github.com/stryker-mutator/stryker-net)

 ### Approaches from hard-won experience